Manuka honey has roots that date back to the 18th century.

 - Vitamins B (B6, thiamin, niacin, riboflavin, pantothenic acid)

-The nutritional content of manuka honey is up to 4 times that of normal flower honeys.
+The nutritional content of manuka honey is up to 4 times that of normal flower honey.

-Manuka honey also contains an ingredient with powerful antibacterial, anti microbial, antiviral, antioxidant, antiseptic, anti-inflammatory and anti fungal properties.
-This is known as the Unique Manuka Factor.
-(UMF)
+Manuka honey also contains an ingredient with powerful antibacterial, antimicrobial, antiviral, antioxidant, antiseptic, anti-inflammatory and anti-fungal properties.

-Several recent studies show manuka honey is effective in fighting infection and promoting healing.
+Several recent studies show that honey is effective in fighting infection and promoting healing.

 The Natural Medicines Comprehensive Database lists honey as being “possibly effective” to treat burns and wounds.
 The Cochrane Review notes that honey may shorten healing times in mild burns compared with traditional dressings.

-Take 2 – 3 tablespoon of manuka honey UMF daily to maintain a strong immune system.
+Take 1-2 tablespoons of manuka honey daily to maintain a strong immune system.

 You can select the best manuka honey from New Zealand.